 Q) I have accumulated sick time, why would I need the Long Term Disability ( LTD ) program?

 A) The LTD program's benefits begin after a 90-day waiting period.
 During the 90-day period, you may wish to use your sick time.
 After that time, if you have been approved for the benefit and you still have sick time you can use up the remainder of your sick time and collect the minimum benefit.
 Or, you can elect to not use your sick time and collect the maximum benefit:

 Gross monthly benefit $1,200 x 55% = $660 per month

 Q) How do I file an LTD claim?

-A) We encourage you to notify Unum, the LTD carrier, of your claim when you have been out of work for 45 days.
-Call Unum at 1.877.226.8620 within 90 days of your disability to initiate your claim.
+A) Call Unum, the LTD carrier, at 1.877.226.8620 within 90 days of your disability to initiate your claim.
 The claim form Unum will send you includes sections that you, your physician and agency's GIC Coordinator must complete before mailing or faxing it back to Unum.

 Q) When should I file my LTD claim?

 A) If you become unable to work due to an illness or injury, do not wait to file your claim.
 As soon as you stop working and have been out of work for at least 30 days or are expected to be out at least 90 days, call Unum at 1-877-226-8620 Option 1.
 If you wait more than 180 days after your disability begins, you may not be eligible to receive benefits.